CogappLabs/FunkWithIIIF/README.md

 A fun experiment made for Coghack #27.

-One or IIIF images animated in time to a beat.
+One or more IIIF images animated in time to a beat.

 ## Development